-32260 Advanced Cognitive-Behavioral Treatment 3 hrs An examination of advanced cognitive-behavioral treatment strategies with an emphasis on case studies and treatment strategies with an emphasis on case studies and practical skills.
+32260 Advanced Cognitive-Behavioral Treatment 3 hrs An examination of advanced cognitive-behavioral treatment strategies with an emphasis on case studies and practical skills.

 32262 Advanced Biological Basis of Behavior 3 hrs An advanced examination of the anatomical and physiological processes that influence behavior and underpin mental disorder with an emphasis on the application to diagnosis and treatment of disorders most commonly attributed to physiological disturbances.